st3v3nmw/lsfr.io/content/kv-store/http-api.md

 $ ./run.sh --port 8001 --working-dir .lsfr/run-20251226-210357
 ```

-`--working-dir` is your server's working directory.
-Any files you create should go here, and your server's logs will be in `node.log`.
+For this stage, you only need `--port` to start your HTTP server.
+The `--working-dir` parameter will become important in the next stage when you add persistence.
+For now, it's just where your server's logs end up (`node.log`).

 You can test your implementation using the `lsfr` command: